 Tai languages are known as monosyllabic languages.
-In Dai Lue about 60 per cent of the words are compound words, and thus polysyllabic.
-Of the single-morpheme words about 20 per cent have more than one syllable.
+Of the 13,000 words in this dictionary about 4,000 are true single-syllable words.
+About 60% of the words are compound words, and thus polysyllabic.
+Of the single-morpheme words about 20% have more than one syllable.
 Many of these are loan words from Indic languages, from Chinese, or from other sources.
-Thus, of the 13,000 words in this dictionary about 4,000 are true single-syllable words.

-Words of a single morpheme sometimes have more than one syllable.
-This includes loan words as well as words that are apparently of Tai origin.
+Words of a single morpheme that have more than one syllable include loan words as well as words that are apparently of Tai origin.

 ᦂᦱᦍᦱ kaa¹jaa⁴ ‘body’ (Indic)

 Many Dai Lue words start with a so-called minor syllable, which is a common feature of languages throughout Southeast Asia.
 Dai Lue minor syllables have the structure CV, with three cardinal vowels /a/, /i/ and /u/ as the only possible vowels, and /a/ being the most common.
 Minor syllables have no vowel length contrast, no final consonant, and no contrastive tone.
 The full range of initial consonants is found except for the clusters /kw/ and /xw/.
 Here are some examples of words with a minor syllable.

 Words with a minor syllable